 Sample WordPress websites

 Here are over 130 websites that use WordPress, to show you how flexible it can be.
 And here’s the showcase on the main site with even more.
 Don’t expect your website to look like one of these straight away – but feel free to use them for inspiration.

 All change at WordPress

 In December 2018, WordPress dramatically changed the way we all create websites, with the launch of WordPress 5.0.
 They did this to compete with other popular website builders, that use drag-and-drop blocks to create Posts and Pages.
-Here’s the short video WordPress released at the launch of what it calls Bebo (the name of the 5.0 update), which uses Gutenberg (the name of the new drag and drop editor).
-[Update: 5.1 is coming at the end of February.
-Updates happen regularly (we’re now at version 5.7, which is why you should manage your website instead of leaving it to someone you will have to pay.]
+Here’s the short video WordPress released at the launch of what it called Bebo (the name of the 5.0 update), which uses Gutenberg (the name of the new drag and drop editor).
+(Updates happen regularly (we’re now at version 5.7, which is why you should manage your website instead of leaving it to someone you will have to pay.)

 Do you need to know this?